yhlim1225/OSS_G6/README.md

 ```
 #include "PrimMst"
 ```
+Or copy the header files into the glibc include directory (ex. /usr/include/c++/VERSIONS/), but please bear in mind that this project does not guarantee that the functions will be completely fine with other standard libraries.

-You can also try the demo source files as an example of how to use the implemented algorithms.
+You can try the demo source files as an example of how to use the implemented algorithms after correctly adding those headers.

 Team Member (collaborators)
 ----